olimorris/VectorCode/README.md

   opts = {
     n_query = 1, -- number of retrieved documents
     notify = true, -- enable notifications
+    timeout_ms = 5000, -- timeout in milliseconds for the query operation.
   },
 }
 ```